The Best Snow Adventure: Hiking To Heather Lake

 Garmin GPSMAP 67i

 Go outdoors—and stay connected—with the Garmin GPSMAP 67i.
-Using inReach technology, this button-operated GPS handheld and satellite communicator enables 2-way messaging and location tracking.
+This button-operated GPS handheld and satellite communicator uses inReach technology to enable two-way messaging and location tracking.
+Read my review here!

 REI Co-op Traverse Trekking Poles – Pair

-Take on rocky traverses, snowy slopes, and mossy logs more confidently with the light, strong REI Co-op Traverse trekking poles.
+The light, strong REI Co-op Traverse trekking poles allow you to more confidently take on rocky traverses, snowy slopes, and mossy logs.
 They adjust easily to fit you and the terrain.

 America the Beautiful Pass